NikKowPHP/social-brain/chapters/chapter-8.md

 When a message like David's arrives, it attempts to dump a dozen different items onto a workbench that can only hold four.
 The system doesn't just slow down; it crashes.
 The brain's defense mechanism against this overload—known as **cognitive load**—is to simply reject the entire data packet.

+> *Clarity is an act of empathy.
+Brevity is a form of respect for another person's finite mental energy.*

 **The Neuro-Why: Confusion is a Threat**
 The negative feeling of cognitive load isn't just about overload; it's a direct social threat.
 When you receive a confusing message, it attacks two of the core domains from Chapter 2:
 *   It threatens your **Certainty**.
 Your brain has no clear path forward, which feels unstable and dangerous.